UCAS code: B710

 This career will see you working with registered nurses and other healthcare professions to deliver patient care.

 You will gain a range of practical skills and the underpinning knowledge to make a real difference to the quality of life and care of people of all ages and in a wide range of healthcare settings.
-You will develop skills of evidence-based practice, teamwork and leadership, professionalism and accountability, communication and interpersonal skills, enhanced care delivery and problem solving approaches to clinical practice.
-You will gain experience in a variety of settings, focusing equally on theory and practice learning.
+The skills you will develop include:

 By completing this course, you’ll gain professional registration with the Nursing and Midwifery Council and an FdSc Nursing Associate awarded by Oxford Brookes University.